 Probation: If your coach is critical, is it a voice from your youth?
 If so, recognize that the person may have meant well and thought he/she was protecting you.
 You are an adult now, and your inner coach needs to coach you as an adult, not as a child.
 Put your inner coach on probation and remind yourself that you are not a child every time a negative, punitive thought crosses your mind.

 You're Fired!
 If your inner coach is critical and you know listening to negative coaching will lead to burnout, fire your critical coach.
 Evaluate every inner coach comment - if you heard someone say it to a friend, would you agree with them or tell the person to shut up?
 'Hire' a more compassionate coach by finding something that went well every time you exercise and taking ten seconds to fully feel a sense of accomplishment and success.
+Awareness of the coaching voice in our head is a powerful first step in changing the way we view exercise and overcoming obstacles like busy schedules, physical pain and fatigue and burnout.
+Let your inner compassionate coach make a positive difference in how many New Year's Resolutions you keep in 2017.

 I share my personal story about my inner coach here:

 Kathleen Lisson is a certified Meditation Teacher and Labyrinth Facilitator and teaches Meditation and Mindfulness at IPSB college in San Diego.
-Sign up for a private meditation lesson or labyrinth walk in the comfort of your home here: https://www.massagebook.com/San_Diego~Massage~sandiego?src=external
+Sign up for a private meditation lesson or labyrinth walk in the comfort of your home here:https://www.massagebook.com/San_Diego~Massage~sandiego?src=external

 "Does MLD improve patient-oriented and disease-oriented outcomes for patients with orthopedic injuries?"
 This is the question posed by the study 'The Effectiveness of Manual Lymphatic Drainage in Patients with Orthopedic Injuries' authored by Tricia Majewski-Schrage and Kelli Snyder and published in the Journal of Sport Rehabilitation in 2016.
 The authors conducted a literature search for level 2 evidence or higher on the topic of MLD techniques effectively decreasing edema (swelling) and pain, increasing range of motion (ROM) and improving a patient's return to activities of daily living after orthopedic surgery.